aws/aws-iot-device-sdk-python-v2/samples/mqtt5_shared_subscription.md

 Note: MQTT5 support is currently in **developer preview**.
 We encourage feedback at all times, but feedback during the preview window is especially valuable in shaping the final product.
 During the preview period we may make backwards-incompatible changes to the public API, but in general, this is something we will try our best to avoid.

-[Shared Subscriptions](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901250) allow IoT devices to connect to a group where messages sent to a topic are then relayed to the group in a round-robin-like fashion.
+[Shared Subscriptions](https://docs.aws.amazon.com/iot/latest/developerguide/mqtt.html#mqtt5-shared-subscription) allow IoT devices to connect to a group where messages sent to a topic are then relayed to the group in a round-robin-like fashion.
 This is useful for distributing message load across multiple subscribing MQTT5 clients automatically.
 This is helpful for load balancing when you have many messages that need to be processed.

-Shared Subscriptions rely on a group identifier, which tells the MQTT5 broker/server which IoT devices to treat as a group for message distribution.
-This is done when subscribing by formatting the subscription topic like the following: `$share/<group identifier>/<topic>`.
+Shared Subscriptions rely on a group name/identifier, which tells the MQTT5 broker/server which IoT devices to treat as a group for message distribution.
+This is done when subscribing by formatting the subscription topic like the following: `$share/<ShareName>/<TopicFilter>`.
 * `$share`: Tells the MQTT5 broker/server that the device is subscribing to a Shared Subscription.
-* `<group identifier>`: Tells the MQTT5 broker/server which group to add this Shared Subscription to.
+* `<ShareName>`: Tells the MQTT5 broker/server which group to add this Shared Subscription to.
 Messages published to a matching topic will be distributed round-robin amongst the group.
-* `<topic>`: The topic that the Shared Subscription is for.
+* `<TopicFilter>`: The topic that the Shared Subscription is for.
 Messages published to this topic will be processed in a round-robin fashion.
 For example, `test/topic`.

-Shared Subscriptions use a round-robbin like method of distributing messages.
+Shared Subscriptions use a round-robbin like method of distributing messages for the subscribed clients.
 For example, say you have three MQTT5 clients all subscribed to the same Shared Subscription group and topic.
 If five messages are sent to the Shared Subscription topic, the messages will likely be delivered in the following order:
 * Message 1 -> Client one
 * Message 2 -> Client two
 * Message 3 -> Client three